ErwinWijnveld/headlesswp-nextjs-starter/README.md

 # ErwinWijnveld headlesswp-nextjs-starter

-This is a starter for a headless WordPress starter using Next.js.
+This is a starter for a headless WordPress site using Next.js.
 It uses the WordPress WPGraphQL and ApolloClient to fetch data from WordPress and display it on the frontend.

 ## Getting Started